-The more glamorous acknowledgement of game theorists include the portrayal of economist John Nash in film A Beautiful Mind and the awarding of the 2012 Nobel Prize in Economics for research in the field.
+The more glamorous acknowledgements of game theorists include the portrayal of mathematician John Nash in film A Beautiful Mind and the awarding of the 2012 Nobel Prize in Economics for research in the field.

 Playing the game